Germany's Next Topmodel season 8

-As in the last preceding years, a pre-selection was done, and open castings were not part of the show anymore.
+As in the last preceding years, this season featured a preselection without open castings.
 The first episode started off with 26 semifinalists of whom however only 25 were introduced to the audience.
 The show however was off with a disappointing launch as it showed a ratings drop in comparison to the last cycle's premiere.

 The winner was 16-year-old Lovelyn Enebechi from Hamburg.

-Among the prizes were a modeling contract with Günther Klum's OneEins Management, an Opel Adams automobile, a spread and a cover in German Cosmopolitan, and a €250,000 cash prize.
-The international destinations for this cycle were set in Dubai, Los Angeles, New York City and Honolulu.
+Her prizes include: